VSP has largest ever number of female graduates from academy

 “With this graduating class, we currently have 41 female troopers out of 315 sworn personnel — for a total of about 13%.
 That’s among the highest, if not the highest, percentage for state police agencies in New England.
 It’s also the highest number of female troopers VSP has had at any point, best as we can tell,” Silverman said.

-Coote said he likes to think some of the advances in making the VSP more diverse comes from active efforts by the department and not just changing culture.
+Coote said he likes to think some of the advances in making the VSP more diverse come from active efforts by the department and not just changing culture.

 The social media outreach has helped spread the word that police work is not what people always expect.